 Monumental Cemetery

-Referred to as Cimitero Monumentale di Milano within the city, the Monumental Cemetery is one of the most architecturally appealing cemeteries that you’ll ever see.
+Referred to as Cimitero Monumentale di Milano within the city, the Monumental Cemetery is one of the most architecturally appealing cemeteries you’ll ever see.
 Although spending time on your Milan vacation visiting a cemetery might not be what you expected to be doing, seeing the incredible structures is well worth taking some time to visit.

 Piazza Dei Mercanti